 Check the "Accepts Simultaneous Submissions" box if you are (or will be) submitting this piece to several agents at the same time.
 (Note: Do not submit to more than one agent at a single agency unless their guidelines make it clear that's permitted.)

 The default option is to sort the search results alphabetically by last name, but if you care more about Response Time*, or Acceptance Percentage*, you may want to use those options instead.

-Important: The Sort By options marked with asterisks (*) will also eliminate any listings with fewer than 10 fiction submissions reported to us in the past 12 months.
+Important: The Sort By options marked with asterisks (*) will also eliminate any listings with fewer than 10 poetry submissions reported to us in the past 12 months.
 If you want to ensure you see all matching listings, avoid using those options.

 Search Level (available on every tab)

 The default option ("Exact") is to show only listings that are exact matches for all of your search criteria.